sdiehl/zero-to-qed/docs/src/05_basics.md

 {{#include ../../src/ZeroToQED/Basics.lean:set_option_example}}
 ```

+The `@` prefix forces explicit argument mode: `@id Nat 5` passes the type `Nat` explicitly instead of letting Lean infer it.
+Combined with `set_option pp.explicit true`, this shows all normally-hidden arguments.
+The `maxRecDepth` option increases how deeply Lean will recurse during elaboration, needed here because `#reduce` fully unfolds `List.range 500` at compile time.

 ## Functional Programming Essentials

 Lean is a functional language.
 Functions compose, pipelines chain, and higher-order functions do the heavy lifting.

 **Composition** combines functions right-to-left: `(f ∘ g) x` means `f (g x)`. **Pipelines** chain left-to-right: `x |> f |> g` means `g (f x)`.
 Both express the same computation; choose whichever reads better.

 **Higher-order functions** take functions as arguments.
-The classics: `map` transforms each element, `filter` keeps elements matching a predicate, `foldl` reduces a list to a single value.
+The classics: `map` transforms each element, `filter` keeps elements matching a predicate, `foldl` reduces a list to a single value by accumulating from the left.
+In `foldl (· + ·) 100 [1,2,3,4,5]`, the 100 is the initial accumulator; the function adds each element in turn, producing 115.

 And because Lean is also a theorem prover, we can prove properties by computation.
 The theorem `add_comm_example` states that `2 + 3 = 3 + 2`, and `rfl` proves it because both sides reduce to `5`.
 The examples at the end go further: reversing a list twice returns the original, list lengths add correctly, mapping a function produces the expected result.